 If your ex has suddenly started sending you good morning and good night messages regularly, you could go into thinking overdrive.
 Do they want to get together or just hook up?
 Have they realized that parting ways were wrong and that they love you very much?
 How to respond to the message?
 Do you even respond or just ignore it and let your ex stew?

-We have made a compilation of the reasons why your ex texts you (and how you can handle it).
+We have made a compilation of the reasons why your ex contacts you (and how you can handle it).

 If your partner ended the relationship, they are likely gripped by a deep sense of guilt and remorse.
 Nobody wants to bear the burden of guilt, so when it becomes too much to bear, they look for an outlet to vent out.
 Who better than you, their ex?
 They contact you and expect you to respond.
 If you don’t, they pester you until you do.
 The response you give doesn’t matter to them.
 If you respond, your partner will twist it in a way to alleviate their guilt.

 If you react angrily, they will blame your bad temper for the breakup.
 If your response is cold, your partner will say that you are cold-hearted.
 There is no point in trying to please your ex.
 All you can do is reorient and rebound.

 One of the apparent reasons your ex might be texting you could be that he or she is lonely.
 Maybe your partner has no friends or did not find someone special in their lives to cheer up.